Key version state

 Scheduled for destruction (

-DESTROYED): This key version is destroyed, and the key material is no longer stored in KMS.
+DESTROYED): This key version is destroyed, and the key material is no longer stored in Cloud KMS.
 If the key version was used for asymmetric or symmetric encryption, any ciphertext encrypted with this version is not recoverable.
 If the key version was used for digital signing, new signatures cannot be created.
 Additionally, for all asymmetric key versions, the public key is no longer available for download.
 A key version may not leave the destroyed state once entered.
+This state corresponds with Stage 3 - Logical Deletion from Active Systems in the data deletion pipeline.

 Changing states of a key version